xLightsSequencer/xLights/README.txt

 XLIGHTS/NUTCRACKER RELEASE NOTES:
 =================================
+	  -enh (djulien) Add Papagayo option for scaled vs. fixed picture mode -enh (djulien) Allow Papagayo grid row labels to be aliased (click on row label to change it); cosmetic only - does not change xml file
-        -bug (dkulp) SingleLine models with multiple string bug one node per string were displayed as a single light -bug (dkulp) Rotating single lines would cause the number of lights to display to drop by 2. (lose the ends) -enh (dkulp) Added pixel level "Skips" effect to SingleStrand effects.
+	  -bug (djulien) Avoid "error 0" after writing new Papagayo file -bug (dkulp) SingleLine models with multiple string bug one node per string were displayed as a single light -bug (dkulp) Rotating single lines would cause the number of lights to display to drop by 2. (lose the ends) -enh (dkulp) Added pixel level "Skips" effect to SingleStrand effects.